hashbbg/bbgcomp2/README.markdown

 The genre will be randomly selected from a list submitted to me on jan 31st.
 Submit either via twitter @hughfdjackson w/ the hashtag #bbgcomp2, or in freenode's #bbg.

-Obviously, not all genres make a great candidates for time-limited games, so any genres that get 50% or more down-votes in #bbg or over twitter will be removed from the list.
+Obviously, not all genres make a great candidates for time-limited games, so any genres that get 50% or more down-votes in #bbg or over twitter will be removed from the list.  *Downvoting will only apply if a genre gets selected*

 #### Genre List: